Kartik-Dixit/THM/Advent of Cyber 2022/README.md

-# Advent of Cyber 2022
+# Advent of Cyber 2022 Writeup
 Get started with Cyber Security in 24 Days - learn the basics by doing a new, beginner-friendly security challenge every day leading up to Christmas.

 # The Story